AxisCommunications/opc-ua-server-acap/README.md

 Use the camera's
 [applications/upload.cgi](https://www.axis.com/vapix-library/subjects/t10102231/section/t10036126/display?section=t10036126-t10010609)
-to upload the ACAP file (the file with the `.eap` extension for the camera's architecture):
+to upload the ACAP application file (the file with the `.eap` extension for the camera's architecture):

 ```sh
 curl -k --anyauth -u root:<password> \